What is QuantERA?

 QuantERA ERA-NET Cofund in Quantum Technologies

-• spreading research excellence across the European Research Area (ERA).
+• spread research excellence across the European Research Area (ERA)

-As the QuantERA Consortium, we intend to encourage and stimulate excellent research in Quantum Technologies, acting towards a collective goal of reinforcing European scientific leadership in this domain.
-We recognise and fund outstanding research ideas with the potential to establish and develop new lines of Quantum Technologies.
+As the QuantERA Consortium, we intend to encourage and stimulate high-quality research in Quantum Technologies, contributing to the reinforcement of European scientific leadership in this domain.
+We identify and fund outstanding research ideas with the potential to establish and advance new lines of Quantum Technologies.

-Our programme answers the growing need for collaborative endeavours and a common funding scheme within QT research, which – due to its highly interdisciplinary nature – cannot be confined to an individual institution or state.
+Our programme addresses the increasing demand for collaborative endeavours and a common funding scheme within QT research, which – due to its highly interdisciplinary nature – cannot be confined to an individual institution or state.

 History